aivarsk/aivarsk.github.io/_posts/2022-08-11-json_dumps.md

 ## Fast-path for the default case

 The C implementation of `json.dumps` takes a couple of parameters that affect the output.
 One of those is `sort_keys=False` to request [sorting of dictionary keys](https://docs.python.org/3.12/library/json.html#json.dumps).
-How it is implemented would be something like this in Python pseudo-code:
+The implementation of the feature would be something like this in Python pseudo-code:

 ```python
 items = list(pydict.items())